The Prayer That Covered Everything — Modern Paraphrase | fresh.bible

 brought the whole to a close with one last, deeply personal request:

-"Now, my God, let your eyes be open and your ears attentive to the of this place.
+"Now, my God, let your eyes be open and your ears attentive to the Prayer of this place.

 That last line.
 "Remember your ."
-After everything — the theology, the scenarios, the what-ifs — final word wasn't about the building or the or the ceremonies.
+After everything — the theology, the scenarios, the what-ifs — Solomon's final word wasn't about the building or the or the ceremonies.
 It was about .
 God's loyal, -keeping, never-giving-up love.
 The kind that doesn't forget.
 The kind that doesn't walk away.

-The whole — every line of it — rests on one assumption: that God is the kind of God who hears.
+The whole Prayer — every line of it — on one assumption: that God is the kind of God who hears.
 Not a distant force.
 Not an idea.
 A whose eyes are open.
 Whose ears are attentive.
 Who responds to people in pain with and presence.
-Two thousand years before anyone had the language for it, was describing the God that would later reveal in full — a God who never stops listening.
+Two thousand years before anyone had the language for it, Solomon was describing the God that would later reveal in full — a God who never stops listening.